Skin cancer is one of the most common cancers in the UK, and the number of cases has been increasing in recent years.

 This is why dermatologists and cancer charities encourage people to become familiar with their own skin and to seek medical advice if something looks unusual.

-Changes in the skin are the most common early signs.
 The NHS recommends seeing a GP if you notice a new mole, a change in an existing mole, or a patch of skin that looks unusual.

 Possible warning signs include: